-The city is still very much in recovery phase from the devastating earthquake of 2011, which destroyed much of the city centre.
-It remains though very much on the South Island tourist itinerary, with its Garden status of parks and gardens maintained and much admired, and has a growing arts and cultural scene.
+Christchurch has been in recovery phase from the devastating earthquake in 2011 which destroyed much of the city centre.
+The city still attracts many visitors with its well-maintained parks and beautiful gardens and a growing arts and cultural scene.

 Christchurch is the centre of South Island’s LGBT community, though it has only a couple of actual gay venues.
 There is a growing gay scene emerging here, and a renewed Christchurch Gay Pride Week was held in November 2013.